Ciaanh/XPChronicle/docs/MIGRATION_PLAN.md

 The V2 architecture proof-of-concept for the flat bar style has been validated and is production-ready.
 This document outlines the complete migration plan to port all remaining bar styles (Legacy, Vertical, Circular) from the old architecture (V1) to the new mixin-based composition system (V2).

-**Status**: Phase 1 complete - V2 flat bar with new AnimationManager ready for systematic migration of remaining styles.
+**Status**: Phase 3 in progress - Vertical bar V2 implementation complete, ready for testing and validation.

 ### Key V2 Achievements (Phase 1)